Cielquan/python_test-cielquan/docs/source/contribution/git_workflow.rst

 workflow you must specify the kind of version bump you want to make:

     - ``patch``/``bugfix``:
-      for changes that **do not** add new functionallity and are backwards compatible
+      for changes that **do not** add new functionality and are backwards compatible
     - ``minor``/``feature``:
-      for changes that **do** add new functionallity and are backwards compatible
+      for changes that **do** add new functionality and are backwards compatible
     - ``major``/``breaking``:
       for changes that are **not** backwards compatible